Making Food an Essential Component of a Healthy Shopping Center

 So your mall has lots of food options, major high-end, mid-range and budget-friendly shopping options, entertainment for children and adults of all ages.
 What happens when out-of-towners want to stay and do more while there at the mall?
 Do they drive ten miles up the road for the nearest hotel, or do they reconsider and not stay and spend another day at your mall at all?
 Dallas-based Sam Moon Group, without the benefit of a casino, is reportedly looking to keep shoppers as close as possible (learning the ways of other malls before them) without opening up cots in the hallways or encouraging overnights in a mattress store or in the tents of an outdoor sports retailer.
 The Dallas Morning News recently reported that Stonebriar Centre located in Frisco, TX, could get a Hyatt Regency hotel connected right to the mall.

 VISIT DMM AT ICSC’S RECON 2016

-DMM will be at RECon 2016, the ICSC's convention that brings together retail real estate professionals from around the world.
+DMM will be at RECon 2016, the ICSC’s convention that brings together retail real estate professionals from around the world.
 The show gets underway May 23rd and runs through the 25th at the Las Vegas Convention Center and Westgate Las Vegas Hotel.
-Come visit us at our booth (#N1329) and learn more about our Retail Trade Area products, created out of our strategic alliance with UberRetail’s mobile location data and the geospatial expertise and analysis of B.I.
-Spatial.
-Come get a personal demonstration, find out what's in store for ShoppingCenters.com down the line, or just come by and say hi.
+Come visit us at our booth (#N1329) and learn more about our Retail Boundaries products.
+Come get a personal demonstration, find out what’s in store for ShoppingCenters.com down the line, or just come by and say hi.